 Image Via: Newsday

 Sylvester Nguni is a Zimbabwean politician and senior member of new political party Zimbabwe People First.
-He is former Minister of State in Vice-President Office (Vice President at the time being Joice Mujuru) and former ZANU PF member, serving in their Central Committee before being expelled in 2015 and and subsequently expelled from Parliament.
+He was Minister of State in the office of former Vice-President Joice Mujuru and former Zanu PF member, serving in their Central Committee before being expelled in 2015 and and subsequently expelled from Parliament.

 Between 1972 and 1976, he studied for a Bachelor of Arts Degree majoring in Business, Economics and Finance at the University of Zambia.